raph521/filelist-api-whitelist/README.md

 ### Introduction

-This is a simple python script which uses a requests to update your whitelisted public IP in your FileList profile so that you can use *arr type aplications if your IP is dynamic.
+This is a simple python script which uses requests to update your whitelisted public IP in your FileList profile so that you can use *arr type aplications if your IP is dynamic.

 ### How to build